 - Make a certain clicking or gagging noise

 This may seem like choking, but it’s a safe situation.
 Regurgitated food comes from the crop, not the stomach.

 Vomiting is the involuntary discharge of food.
 If your parrot is vomiting up bile, it might be hard to notice the actual contents coming up.
 Instead, you’ll think it’s choking.

 The parrot might involuntarily bob its head around before or while vomiting.

-Avian respiratory infections can occur for many different reasons.
-They can persist and be life-threatening.
+Avian respiratory infections can occur for many different reasons and can be life-threatening.
 If your parrot constantly coughs, it’s recommended that you seek veterinarian care.

-While parrots know better than to eat spoiled food, they may eat food that’s toxic to them.
+While parrots know better than to eat spoiled food, they may eat toxic food.
 This usually happens when owners give their parrots a treat without knowing it’s unsafe for their species.

 When a parrot is poisoned, it’ll struggle to breathe with its beak open wide.

 Parrots will cough for many reasons, not just choking.
 It may be: